-Applied Behavior Analysis is often referred to simply and briefly as "ABA."
-This is where the ABA in our name ABA Solutions comes from.
-You may have heard people referring to Applied Behavior Analysis as “applied behavioral analysis,” though the correct term is the former.
+Applied Behavior Analysis is often referred to simply as "ABA."
+You may have heard people referring to Applied Behavior Analysis as “applied behavioral analysis,” though the former term is correct.

-Based on the information gleamed from interviews and observations, your behavior analyst will devise a behavior plan that addresses behaviors and skills.
+Based on data from interviews, assessments and observations, your behavior analyst will develop a behavior plan that addresses behaviors and skills.
 All methods applied by the behavior analyst are based on the principles and procedures developed by applied behavior analysis research and application.

 Applied behavior analysis has been helping children with autism spectrum disorder and related developmental disorders since the 1960s.
-Applying the principles and methods of applied behavior analysis, a behavior therapist will work with a child or adult with autism to address socially significant behaviors -- for example: communication and social skills, toileting, dressing, domestic and work skills, and play skills.
+Applying the principles and methods of applied behavior analysis, a behavior therapist will work with a child or adult with autism to address socially significant behaviors such as:

-Applying decades of research, analysts have a toolbox of techniques to help teach useful skills to child and adult learners with autism.
-Methods include teaching skills in the natural environment, modeling, using task-based schedules and reinforcement, teaching a child how to respond to social bids from others, and modifying environmental situations.
-Therapy is often conducted one-to-one or in a low analyst-to-client ratio setting.
-Therapy options can be intensive—more than 25 hours a week for a period of 1-3 years—or planned according to a less intensive schedule in which therapy can meet its goals.
+Therapy is often conducted one-to-one or in a setting with a low analyst-to-client ratio.
+Therapy options can be intensive—more than 25 hours a week for a period of 1-3 years—or planned according to a less intensive schedule.
 Early intervention therapy for children below the age of four is available, as are approaches that suit all ages throughout childhood to adult years.

 Call us to learn more about how ABA Solutions works with children and adults with autism spectrum disorders.Submit a Referral Process questionnaire.